yysun/apprun-site/demo/pages/about/index.md

-This is demo page that has a web component to display a comic from XKCD.
+This is a demo page to display a comic from XKCD using a web component.

 <ws-comic></ws-comic>